A low multiplicative complexity fast recursive DCT-2 algorithm: Fast algorithm

 Then factorization (\ref{eq:fast_dct2}) and (\ref{my_alg}) is applied recursively to obtain fast transform algorithm.
 Flow graph of this algorithm is shown in Fig. \ref{fig:1} (for simplicity scaling of the output is omitted).
 Fig. \ref{fig:2} explains the basic building block (BB) of the algorithm that performs the multiplication by matrix~(\ref{eq:BB_matrix}).
 All operations inside the BB are implemented on the input $m$ components vectors.
 Evaluation of one BB requires $3m$ addition and $m$ multiplication.

-The presented 16-point $\mathrm{DCT}\text{-}2$ algorithm uses 32 multiplication and 81 addition.
+The presented 16-point $\mathrm{DCT}\text{-}2$ algorithm uses 32 multiplication and 81 addition~\footnote{You can find MATLAB implementation of the algorithm in the public repository \url{https://github.com/Mak-Sim/Fast_recursive_DCT}}.
 However only 17 multiplication constitute the core of algorithm while other 15 is scaling factors that can be compensate in the post-processing.
 Also the Fig.~\ref{fig:1} shows that algorithm include computation of 8-point $\mathrm{DCT}\text{-}2$ that requires only 5 multiplication.
 It is the same result as in~\cite{Arai88}.
 In fact, proposed algorithm can be considered as generalization of Arai's DCT algorithm since the resulting computational scheme has very low multiplicative complexity and scaling outputs.